mun3/F-ckAvgleAntiAdblock/README.md

 This script is patched regularly until avgle gets it.

-**To those who installed prior to Jan 29** Filename is changed.
-Please reinstall if you installed on or Jan 29.
+**If you installed this script prior to Jan 29, please reinstall as below.**

 # Requirements
 ### Chrome